 Buffets in Las Vegas have been a staple of the culinary landscape for decades, with many properties using them as a loss leader to draw the gambling public in.
 Prior to the global health crisis, casino buffets ran the spectrum from lower-tier options at a cheap price point, to high-end experiences like those provided at Cosmopolitan, Wynn, Caesars Palace, and Aria.
 In pre-pandemic Vegas, there was a buffet for all tastes and budgets.

-Unfortunately, buffets in Las Vegas have been slow to reopen as the city slowly comes back to life.
+Unfortunately, buffets in Las Vegas have been slow to reopen as the city roars back to life.
 Obviously, the perception of buffet dining has taken a hit following the pandemic with many cringing at the thought of shared utensils and the idea of others with coughs, sniffles, and sneezes being in close proximity to communal food.